How to Cook Perfect Rice on the Stove

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is it—the foolproof recipe for making perfect rice on the stove.
+This is it—the foolproof recipe for making a pot of perfect rice on the stove.
 If cooking rice makes you nervous, know that you are not alone.
-Even really accomplished cooks get intimidated by plain old rice.
+Even really accomplished cooks get intimidated by cooking plain old rice.

 Do You Need to Rinse Rice Before Cooking?